niteshraj2310/Agroforestry/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## Chances are if you' ve seen one shopping center, you've seen a mall.